 Identification Region Select the correct domain for your location.
-It is your responsibility to ensure: • That the TEW-435BRM is only used in domains for which is licensed.
+It is your responsibility to ensure: That the 54Mbps 802.11g ADSL Firewall Modem Router is only used in domains for which is licensed.
 That you select the correct domain, so that only the legal channels for that domain can be selected.
-Station name This is the same as the "Device Name" for the TEW-435BRM.
-SSID (ESSID) If using an ESS (Extended Service Set, with multiple access points) this ID is called an ESSID (Extended Service Set Identifier).
+Station name This is the same as the "Device Name" for the 54Mbps 802.11g ADSL Firewall Modem Router.

+SSID This is also called the "Network Name".
+If using an ESS (Extended Service Set, with multiple access points) this ID is called an ESSID (Extended Service Set Identifier).
 To communicate, all Wireless stations should use the same SSID/ESSID.

-Options 802.11 Mode Select the desired mode: • 802.11g & 802.11b - Both 802.11.g and 802.11b Wireless stations will be able to use the TEW-435BRM.
-802.11g only - Only 802.11g Wireless stations can use the TEW- 435BRM.
+Options Mode Select the desired mode: 802.11g & 802.11b - Both 802.11.g and 802.11b Wireless stations will be able to use the 54Mbps 802.11g ADSL Firewall Modem Router. • 802.11g only - Only 802.11g Wireless stations can use the 54Mbps 802.11g ADSL Firewall Modem Router.
 802.11b only - Only 802.11b connections are available.
-802.11g Wireless Stations will only be able to use the TEW-435BRM if they are fully backward-compatible with the 802.11b standard.
+802.11g Wireless Stations will only be able to use the 54Mbps 802.11g ADSL Firewall Modem Router if they are fully backward-compatible with the 802.11b standard.
 Channel No. Select the Channel you wish to use on your Wireless LAN.
 If you experience interference (shown by lost connections and/or slow data transfers) you may need to experiment with different channels to see which is the best.
 If using multiple Access Points, adjacent Access Points should use different Channels to reduce interference.
-Broadcast SSID If enabled, the TEW-435BRM will broadcast its SSID.
+Broadcast SSID If enabled, the 54Mbps 802.11g ADSL Firewall Modem Router will broadcast its SSID.
 This allows PCs and other wireless stations to detect this Access Point and use the correct SSID.
 If disabled, PC users will have to manually enter the SSID and other details of the wireless interface before they can connect to this Access Point.
-Wireless Securit x Current Settings The current Wireless security is displayed.
-The default value is disabled.
+Wireless Securit у Current Setting The current Wireless security is displayed.
+The default value is Disabled.
 Configure Button Click this button to access the Wireless security sub-screen, and view or change the settings.
 See the following section for details.
-Access Point Enable Wireless Access Point Enable this if you want to use Wireless Access Point function.
-If disabled, no Wireless stations can use the Access Point function, and all connections must be make via the wired LAN.
+Access Point Enable Wireless Enable this if you want to use Wireless Access Point function.
+Access Point If disabled, no Wireless stations can use the Access Point function, and all connections must be made via the wired LAN. ·

 Allow access by Use this feature to determine which Wireless stations can use the Access Point.
 The options are: • All Wireless Stations - All wireless stations can use the access point, provided they have the correct SSID and security settings.
 Trusted Wireless stations only - Only wireless stations you designate as "Trusted" can use the Access Point, even if they have the correct SSID and security settings.
 This feature uses the MAC address to identify Wireless stations.
 The MAC address is a low-level network identifier which is unique to each PC or network device.
 To define the trusted wireless stations, use the "Set Stations" button.
-Set Stations Click this button to manage the trusted PC database.
+Set Stations Button Click this button to manage the trusted PC database.